prisma/prisma1/docs/1.8/03-Tutorials/02-Build-GraphQL-Servers-(Development)/01-Build-a-GraphQL-Server-for-an-Existing-Prisma-Service.md

 One commonly asked question is why not to use Prisma's GraphQL API as your entire backend - it has a GraphQL API, so why bother writing another GraphQL server on top of it?

-Prisma turns yoyur database into a GraphQL API, exposing powerful CRUD operations to read and modify the data.
+Prisma turns your database into a GraphQL API, exposing powerful CRUD operations to read and modify the data.
 This means letting your clients talk to Prisma directly is equivalent to directly exposing your entire database to your clients.

 There are several reasons why this is not a suitable setup for production use cases: